cabal-club/cable/readme.md

 are not included in responses to this request.

 `future` MUST be `1` or `0`.
-If `future = 1`, future channel state changes will be returned as they are produced.
-This will hold the request open indefinitely until a `Cancel Request` is issued.
+If `future = 1`, future channel state changes will be returned as they are produced, and the request will be held open indefinitely until a `Cancel Request` is issued.
 If `future = 0`, only the latest state posts will be included.

-If `future = 1` and a post that is part of the latest state for a channel is deleted, this request SHOULD send the hash of the next-latest piece of state of that same type.
-For example, if the latest `post/topic` setting the channel's topic string is deleted with a `post/delete` post, the hash of the second-latest `post/topic` for this channel should be sent out.
+If `future = 1` and a post that is part of the latest state for a channel is deleted, this request SHOULD immediately send the hash of the next-latest piece of state of that same type.
+For example, if the latest `post/topic` setting the channel's topic string is deleted with a `post/delete` post, the hash of the second-latest `post/topic` for that channel SHOULD be sent out.

 ##### 6.2.2.6 Request Channel List